ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Code

-# THE REPOSITORY IS ACTIVELY UNDER CONSTRUCTION AND IS INCOMPLETE.

-This is the publicly available repository for the Municipal Boundary Changes project.
-This repo contains a lot of code.
+This is the publicly available repository for my forthcoming paper in the _Du Bois Review_, "THE LIMITS OF PRECLEARANCE: _Municipal Annexations Before and After Shelby County v.
+Holder._" This repo contains a lot of code.
 Collecting underlying data needed for this project involved:

 * DATA_1.
 Downloading block- and place-level shapefiles for 13 years for 40 states
 * DATA_2.
 Downloading RAC and WAC (LEHD-LODES data) for 13 years for 40 states
 * DATA_3.
 Downloading block (2000, 2010, and 2020 Census), place-level demographic data (13 sets of 5-Year ACS data), and 2020-to-2010 and 2000-to-2010 block-to-block crosswalk files from the NGHIS.
 * DATA_4.
 Downloading Census Boundary and Annexation Survey Data (2000-2010 in one file), then annually from 2011-2021, the most recent year available.

-Most files are too large to store on Github.

-DATA REPOSITORY: LINK TK.
+Most files are too large to store on Github and therefore are on a Google Drive link instead.
+Because these files are very large, I am still actively transferring these files, which takes a long time.
+Therefore, the link to the data repository is TK.

 You can find all replication code in the folder "code".
 The analysis process needed for this project involved: